michael-schwarz/michael-schwarz.github.io/_pages/teaching.md

 Over the years, I have had the joy of advising many students doing their Bachelor's or Master's thesis.
 This list contains mostly theses where I also was the formal advisor (otherwise, it is stated explicitly).
 I have informally co-advised Rebecca Ghidini and Johanna Franziska Schinabeck, resulting in publications at SOAP and NSAD, respectively.
 The formal advisor for Rebecca and Johanna was Julian Erhard.

-I currently do **not** have the capacity to supervise any additional students.
-If you are interested in doing a student thesis related to static analysis and Goblint, feel free to reach out to my colleagues Sarah Tilscher and Julian Erhard.
-For more information on possible student topics see [here](https://www.in.tum.de/i02/lehre/studienarbeiten/).

 {% include bib_search.liquid %}

 ### advised bachelor's theses